 Today the Cooke’s Studios are a thriving hub of creative activity delivered by a wide range of innovative creative organisations that are housed in the building each with a programme of activity designed by and for the local community.

 In 2021 we expanded into the partially-refurbished building next door at 102 Abbey Road and officially launched the new ground floor exhibition space, first floor workshop and new studio spaces in November for the launch of Signal Film & Media’s Arts Council England-funded project West Coast Photo Festival.
-We are hoping to continue developing this building for improved community use in the future.

 Read more about facilities available for use and hire.